-Inappropriately formulated milk replacers produce diarrhea by two mechanisms, both associated with malabsorption.
+Inappropriately formulated milk replacers may produce diarrhea by two mechanisms, both associated with malabsorption.
 Vegetable (especially soybean) products are commonly used as protein sources in the manufacture of milk replacers.
 Depending on the degree of refinement, these products may contain carbohydrates that are indigestible in young calves.
 Such carbohydrates are not absorbed in the small intestine and may contribute to diarrhea via colonic fermentation.
-In addition, most calves < 3 wk old appear to have an allergic reaction to soy proteins that results in villous atrophy, leading to diarrhea that is probably malabsorptive.
+In addition, most calves < 3 weeks old appear to have an allergic reaction to soy proteins that results in villous atrophy, leading to diarrhea that is probably malabsorptive.

 Diarrhea due to enterotoxigenic E coli is seen in calves < 3–5 days old, rarely later.
 However, the age of susceptibility may be extended in the presence of other pathogens.
 Onset is sudden.
 Profuse amounts of liquid feces are passed, and the calves rapidly become depressed and recumbent.
-Calves may lose >12% of body weight in fluid, and hypovolemic shock and death may occur in 12–24 hr.
+Calves may lose >12% of body weight in fluid within hours, and hypovolemic shock and death may occur in 12–24 hours.
 Body temperature may be increased but is commonly normal or subnormal.
 If fluid and electrolyte therapy is administered early, response is usually good.
-Disease produced by attaching and effacing E coli is seen predominantly in calves from 4 days to 2 mo old and may manifest with diarrhea or primarily as dysentery with blood and mucus in the feces.
+Disease produced by attaching and effacing E coli is seen predominantly in calves from 4 days to 2 months old and may manifest with diarrhea or primarily as dysentery with blood and mucus in the feces.
 The clinical course is short.

 Diarrhea due to Salmonella spp usually is not seen in calves < 14 days old.
 It is characterized by feces that are foul smelling and contain blood, fibrin, and copious amounts of mucus.
-Septicemia, with high fever and depression progressing to prostration and coma, is the salient manifestation of salmonellosis in calves and, although diarrhea is present, death is usually from septicemic rather than from hypovolemic shock.
-Calves with salmonellosis usually lose weight rapidly and often die despite vigorous therapy.
+Septicemia, with high fever and depression progressing to prostration and coma, is the salient manifestation of salmonellosis in calves and, although diarrhea is present, calves die from septicemic shock before showing signs of severe dehydration or hypovolemic shock.
+Calves with salmonellosis usually deteriorate rapidly and often die despite vigorous therapy.

 Diarrhea due to rotavirus, coronavirus, and other viruses usually is seen in calves 5–15 days old but can affect calves up to several months of age.
 Affected calves are only moderately depressed and often continue to suck or drink milk.
 The feces are voluminous, soft to liquid, and often contain large amounts of mucus.
 Diarrhea commonly persists for 3 to several days, with some cases of coronaviral diarrhea becoming chronic.
 Cases of viral diarrhea that are uncomplicated by other pathogens commonly respond within a few days to fluid and electrolyte therapy and adequate nutritional support.

 Cryptosporidiosis Cryptosporidiosis in Animals Cryptosporidiosis is a highly prevalent gastrointestinal parasitic disease caused by protozoan species of the genus Cryptosporidium that infect a wide range of animals, including people... read more is seen in calves 5–35 days old but most commonly in the second week of life.
 It is characterized by persistent diarrhea that does not respond to therapy.
 Diarrhea due solely to Cryptosporidium spp is often mild and self-limiting, although the severity may be related to the general strength of the calf and to the intensity of challenge with the organism.
 Combination infections with cryptosporidia, rotavirus, and coronavirus are common and result in persistent diarrhea often characterized by emaciation and death.
-Death from hypoglycemia also occurs as a sequela of cryptosporidiosis in calves 3–4 wk of age that have recovered from diarrhea but are still emaciated.
+Death from hypoglycemia also occurs as a sequela of cryptosporidiosis in calves 3–4 weeks of age that have recovered from diarrhea but are still emaciated.
 Death often occurs during a bout of cold weather and is more likely to occur on farms where there is a policy of reducing the amount of milk fed to calves during periods of diarrhea.

-Dietary diarrheas are seen in calves < 3 wk old and are characterized by voluminous feces of pasty to gelatinous consistency.
+Dietary diarrheas are seen in calves < 3 weeks old and are characterized by voluminous feces of pasty to gelatinous consistency.
 Initially, the calves are bright and alert and have good appetites.
 Eventually, however, they become weak and emaciated if the diet is not corrected.
 Infectious forms of diarrhea are often complicated by poor-quality diets or insufficient nutritional intake.

-It is difficult to make a definite etiologic diagnosis for diarrhea based solely on clinical findings.
+A definite etiologic diagnosis for diarrhea cannot be made based solely on clinical findings.
 However, the history, age of the animal(s) affected, and clinical signs may permit a presumptive diagnosis.
-Fecal samples can be tested with calf-side test kits using immune chromatography to identify antigens of common pathogens of neonatal diarrhea or submitted to a diagnostic laboratory for isolation and characterization of the common enteropathogens.
+Fecal samples can be tested with calf-side test kits using immune chromatography to identify antigens of common pathogens of neonatal diarrhea or submitted to a diagnostic laboratory for isolation and characterization of enteropathogens.
 Samples should be taken from several untreated calves in the early stages of diarrhea.
-Special techniques are necessary for the demonstration of viruses, cryptosporidia, and K99-bearing E coli.
 The interpretation of fecal microbiology can be difficult because of mixed infections and because enteropathogens are commonly present in the feces of healthy calves.

-The best diagnostic information is usually obtained by submitting untreated, acutely affected animals for necropsy.
-This allows examination of intestinal mucosa for evidence of diagnostic lesions and for the presence of enteropathogens such as cryptosporidia at the site of intestinal lesions.
+Postmortem examination allows examination of intestinal mucosa for evidence of diagnostic lesions and for the presence of enteropathogens such as cryptosporidia at the site of intestinal lesions.
 It may be the only way that disease such as that associated with attaching and effacing strains of E coli can be diagnosed.
 The diagnostic value of a necropsy diminishes quickly with time after death; important lesions can disappear within minutes due to autolysis.

 Many of the factors involved in disease resistance are nonspecific; thus, important preventive measures can be taken and therapy can be started before an etiologic diagnosis has been established.
-Treatment includes fluid therapy for water and electrolyte replacement and correction of acid-base disturbances, alteration of the diet, and antimicrobial and anti-inflammatory therapy.
+Treatment includes fluid therapy for water and electrolyte replacement and correction of acid-base disturbances, alteration of the diet, and anti-inflammatory therapy.
 In severely affected animals, the need for antimicrobial therapy often must be assessed before a definitive etiologic diagnosis is available.

-Whether milk should be fed during the rehydration period remains controversial.
 Feeding milk may increase fecal volume, but it provides energy to the calf and may promote gut healing.
 Calves have large energy requirements and little reserve.
-Electrolyte solutions do not meet calf energy requirements, and milk should not be withheld for >24 hr, if at all.
+Electrolyte solutions do not meet calf energy requirements, and milk should not be withheld.

-Calves that are recumbent, weak, and show evidence of water loss of ≥8% of their body weight, or that are unwilling to voluntarily ingest fluids orally require IV fluid therapy.
-These calves are usually acidotic, and the fluid and base deficits can be corrected initially by rapidly administering a hypertonic solution of sodium bicarbonate (either 500 mL of a 4.2% solution, or 250 mL of an 8.4% solution), followed by a physiologically balanced electrolyte solution administered at up to 40 mL/kg/hr until the volume deficit is corrected.
-Because diarrheic calves are frequently hypoglycemic, adding 25–50 g of dextrose to the electrolyte solution is often beneficial in the initial treatment phase.
+Calves that are recumbent, show evidence of water loss of ≥8% of their body weight, or that are unwilling to voluntarily ingest fluids orally require IV fluid therapy.
+These calves are usually acidotic, and the fluid and base deficits can be corrected initially by rapidly administering a hypertonic solution of sodium bicarbonate (either 500 mL of a 4.2% solution, or 250 mL of an 8.4% solution), followed by a physiologically balanced electrolyte solution administered at up to 40 mL/kg/hour until the volume deficit is corrected.
+Because diarrheic calves are frequently hypoglycemic, adding 25–50 g of dextrose to the IV fluids is often beneficial in the initial treatment phase.
 Oral electrolyte solutions should be used concurrently with and after IV fluid therapy to compensate for ongoing fluid and electrolyte losses.

-Although mild diarrhea without systemic disease is not an indication for antimicrobial therapy, use of parenteral antibiotics should be considered whenever calves are systemically ill or recumbent.
+Diarrhea per se is not an indication for antimicrobial therapy, but parenteral antimicrobial therapy should be considered whenever calves are systemically ill.
 Field studies revealed that at least 30% of diarrheic calves with systemic disease are bacteremic—a clear indication for parenteral antimicrobial therapy.
 Because the large majority of cases of bacteremia and septicemia in neonatal calves are associated with E coli, the chosen antibiotic should be effective against gram-negative bacteria.